 If your team doesn’t know how well they’re performing or where they need to improve, the status quo cannot change.
 Performance management is an important skill set for leaders, and tracking metrics is part of this.
 Regular KPIs are ideal for this purpose.

 Measuring performance highlights where employees are excelling and where they may need assistance.
 If this is clearly tracked, you can motivate employees to perform and grow and learn.

 Managers tend to have to carry a lot of weight in the office.
 But there is nothing wrong with utilizing effective tools and software to assist you in holding up your management duties.
 After all, you are also only human!

 1. Communication tools

 Communication is the life force of any company or organization.
 By streamlining your communication methods, both you and the employees you manage will understand what you need from each other while focusing on other important daily tasks.
 Since the pandemic began, dozens of inter-office communication tools have been readily available.
 Use these to your advantage.

 2. HRMS tools

 Cultivating and analyzing a worker's data history can be tedious when executed manually.
 Cut hours out of your schedule by using HR management tools that help you better understand your employee’s trajectory and manage office payroll and onboarding.

 Tracking the performance of the employees you supervise often forms a large part of your role as employee manager.
 Use performance-tracking tools to monitor which employees are excelling versus falling behind.
 Allow this information to help with decisions about how to manage employees.
 It can guide your decisions around promotions, demotions, and other performance areas that may require your input.

 4. Project management and presentation tools

 Coordinating and executing workplace projects is vital for any employee management job.
 You need to have a fundamental understanding of who is best for what task.
-Having a project management tool on your side can clarify these decisions and make the organization a lot quicker and easier.
+Having a project management tool like Gantt Chart on your side can clarify these decisions and make the organization a lot quicker and easier.